suesui117/course_335/assignment2/README.md

 Collisions Resolution:

-1. Quadratic probing implementation is provided to us, we needed to implement helper functions to get the deliverables - total collisions, average collisions, number of probes it took to find the next available location for the keys. start offset = 1, increment current position by offset, and increment offset by 2.
+1. Quadratic probing involves incrementing the current_pos by an increasing quadratic offset to find the next available slot.
+Initially, offset is 1.
+With each iteration, offset is incremented by 2 (offset += 2), resulting in quadratic increments (1, 3, 5, 7, etc.).
+This quadratic increment ensures that the sequence of probed positions (current_pos) forms a quadratic pattern rather than a linear one, which can reduce clustering of hashed keys.
+First, instead of doing $$ i^2 $$ and getting the sequence 0,1,4,9,16, etc
+The code is instead starting from the number 1, and adding consecutive odd numbers to get the squares instead of running multiplication.
+Notice that: (0+1=1), (1+3=4), (4+5=9), (9+7=16), etc

 2. Implement Linear Probing: increment current_position by 1.
 A probe is an effort made to find an available location.
 Downside is primary clustering, tend to form clusters.